google/applied-machine-learning-intensive/v2/03_regression/02_loss_functions/slides.md

 ![](res/lossfunction1.png)

 <!--
-Loss functions are essential to machine learning -- at its core, machine learning “learns” by trying to optimize some loss function.
+Loss functions are essential to machine learning.
+At its core, machine learning “learns” by trying to optimize a loss function.
 A loss function is simply a way to evaluate how well your algorithm models your data.
-You can think of it as similar to a measure of error: higher loss means your model is performing worse, while lower loss is a sign of better performance.
+You can think of it as similar to a measure of error: higher loss means your model is performing worse, and lower loss is a sign of better performance.

-Two of the most common loss functions for regression are L1 and L2.
-L1 minimizes the sum of *absolute* differences between the true value and the predicted value of all samples while L2 minimizes the sum of *squared* differences.
+Two of the most common loss functions for regression are called L1 and L2.
+L1 minimizes the sum of *absolute* differences between the true value and the predicted value of all samples, and L2 minimizes the sum of *squared* differences.
 -->

 ---